febos/SQUARNA/README.md

         Run SQUARNA in the alignment-based mode.
 If specified, ali.conf will be used as the config file by default, unless another config file is explicitly specified by the user.
-Only the first parameter set in the config file will be used.
+The bpweights, minlen, and minbpscore parameters for step-1 will be derived from the first parameter set in the config file.

     if={qtrf} / inputformat={qtrf} [DEFAULT: if=qtrf]